-Owned channels are the backbone of successful eCommerce brands—and text campaigns are a big part of this.
+Owned channels are the backbone of successful eCommerce brands—and SMS campaigns are a big part of this.
 With most people operating on mobile devices, building out a text messaging program that is high-quality and hyper-personal will be critical to staying top of mind for consumers over the next several years.

 Like we said, it takes multiple players to get a single text message from your brand to your customer’s mobile device.

 When working with that text messaging vendor, they will apply for the short code on behalf of your business.
 Once your vendor applies, it then moves into the hands of the text messaging Aggregator.
 The Aggregator handles the application with the mobile carrier, who then distributes the short code.
-If compliance isn’t met, they also have the ability to take it away (we’ll touch on this more).
+If SMS compliance isn’t met, they also have the ability to take it away (we’ll touch on this more).
 The whole process looks something like this:

 Brand → Text Messaging Vendor → Aggregator → Mobile Carrier